Lupetti-Lorenzo/Break-Time/README.md

 This extension contributes the following settings:

--   `BreakTime.enable`: enable/disable this extension
+-   `BreakTime.enable`: enable/disable this extension.
 -   `BreakTime.redText`: Set when the time will be displayed in red.
     ![](img/RedBreak.png)
+-   `BreakTime.showLastMinute`: Enable to see seconds last minute.
+Default will display <1 min.
 -   `BreakTime.endMessages`: custom your own messages to display when break time.

           Example:

           "BreakTime.endMessages": ["go take a walk!", "call the boss!", "stretch the leg!"]

 ## **Enjoy!**